asemshaath/500-leetcode-challenge/README.md

 ## Quick Notes and Concerns Per Problem
 * 1930 - solution time is O(N^2) but can be met with O(N)
 * 1249 - have messy code and will fix later
+* 23 - need to fix the time complexity and do better
+* 572 - need to write a cleaner code

 ## Last but Not Least